AgrDataSci/template-repo-data-analysis/data/README.md

 Hint 1.
 Avoid names with backspace and use "-" or "_" to separate names. eg. this "bean-data-arusha.csv" instead of this "Bean data Arusha.csv".

 Hint 2.
-Create a sub-folder "data/raw" do add data in the raw format and that need to be heavily cleaned or organized before moved to the upstream folder for analysis.
+Create a sub-folder "data/raw" do add data in the anonimized raw format and that need to be heavily cleaned or organized before moved to the upstream folder for analysis.